Wood Norton Wedding Photography

 Laura and David got married at Fladbury Church, and held their wedding reception at the Wood Norton - A venue which I am very familiar with and am one of only three recommended wedding photographers.

-Laura used the bridal suite at the Wood Norton in order to get ready along with her bridesmaids.
+Laura used the bridal suite, named the Princess Louise Suite at the Wood Norton in order to get ready along with her bridesmaids.
 At the same time, my associate photographer, Aaron, was with David and the groomsmen to cover things from their perspective.

-The bridal suite at the Wood Norton is a gorgeous location, with lots of space and natural lighting, and wood panelling that gives a lovely warmth.
+The Princess Louise Suite at the Wood Norton is a gorgeous location, with lots of space and natural lighting, and wood panelling that gives a lovely warmth.
+Directional lighting is provided by a large bay window at the one end of the room, which is stunning for both picking out details as well as portraiture.

 This is one of my favourite photos from the morning of Laura and David's wedding.
 I was busy photographing the maid of honour doing up the buttons on Laura's dress, when I heard the door directly behind me opening.
 I turned around, and took a single frame of this angelic flower girl standing in the perfect light, and in a perfect pose.
 I didn't have chance to change my camera settings or anything, but the outcome is a photo that the bride and groom cherish.

-David didn't seem nervous before the wedding ceremony at all - he even took to greeting each one of his guests with open arms.
+David didn't seem nervous before the wedding ceremony at all - he even took to greeting each one of his guests with open arms, most of whom seemed as excited about the wedding as he was!

 What bride could hope for a better reaction from their husband-to-be?!